Sergio16T/funky-go/README.md

 ## Examples

-Reduce the given source array to a new array with duplicates removed
+Reduce the given source array/slice to a new array/slice with duplicates removed
 ```go
 sourceArray := []int{1, 1, 2, 3, 4, 5, 4}
 var initialValue []int